 - All trustees have a Disclosure and Barring (DBS) check as appropriate or provide copies of one done through other means (e.g. required for work).
-It should be valid for 3 years - At each event organised by the group, where children are present, all other volunteers' names will be written in a notebook. - Trustees are responsible for ensuring that all involved with WPCC are aware of and comply with our policies and procedures. - The trustees understand that they have a legal responsibility for reporting all concerns, suspicions and allegations of abuse to the designated person (currently Lesley Ann Smallman) responsible for child protection or to the Social Care Access Centre. - All trustees understand the need to listen to any allegations of abuse made by a child without asking leading questions. - Trustees understand the need for confidentiality. - All trustees receive a copy of this policy.
+It should be valid for 3 years - At each event organised by the group, where children are present, all other volunteers' names will be added to records.
+Volunteers would undergo DBS checks. - Trustees are responsible for ensuring that all involved with WPCC are aware of and comply with our policies and procedures. - The trustees understand that they have a legal responsibility for reporting all concerns, suspicions and allegations of abuse to the designated person (currently Sue Jarvis) responsible for child protection or to the Social Care Access Centre. - All trustees understand the need to listen to any allegations of abuse made by a child without asking leading questions. - Trustees understand the need for confidentiality - All trustees receive a copy of this policy.
 It is available to view by anyone else on request.